The Yard (Howard University): Historic significance

 Three of the four buildings on the south and west sides of The Yard are historically significant for the role they played in the legal school desegregation battles of the 20th century.
 Howard's law school was the epicenter where the legal strategies were formulated, leading to the landmark Brown v.
 Board of Education Supreme Court case.
 This legal work often took place in Founders Library.
 Research in support of this work often took place in departments located in Douglass Memorial Hall.
 In addition, Rankin Chapel was the site of conferences held to discuss ongoing legal challenges.
-As a group, these three buildings, along with the Carnegie Building and the quadrangle itself, was declared a U.S. National Historic Landmark in 2001.
+As a group, these three buildings, along with the Carnegie Building and the quadrangle itself, were declared a U.S. National Historic Landmark in 2001.